Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Kuranishi's Theorem as the existence of a local foliation.

-(i) If $L'$ is another closed complementary subspace to $H_{0}$, then the corresponding space $K'_0$ is a.c. isomorphic to $K_0$.
+\begin{corollary} The Kuranishi space $K_0$ of $X_{0}$ is unique in the following sense. \begin{enumerate} \item[(i)] If $L'$ is another closed complementary subspace to $H_{0}$, then the corresponding space $K'_0$ is a.c. isomorphic to $K_0$.

-(ii) If $U'$ is another neighborhood of $J_0$ in $\Cal E$, then the restrictions of $\Xi_0$ and of the corresponding map $\Xi'_0$ to $U\cap U'\cap\Cal I$ have a.c. isomorphic images. \endproclaim In particular, it is unique as a germ of analytic space at $0$.
-In this paper, thinking of this corollary, we say that $K_0$ is {\it the} Kuranishi space of $X_0$, even if it depends on $U_0$ and on $L_0$.

-In the sequel, when we will refer to Kuranishi's Theorem, we will always refer to this version of Kuranishi's Theorem.
+\item[(ii)] If $U'$ is another neighborhood of $J_0$ in $\mathcal E$, then the restrictions of $\Xi_0$ and of the corresponding map $\Xi'_0$ to $U\cap U'\cap\mathcal I$ have a.c. isomorphic images. \end{enumerate} \end{corollary} In particular, it is unique as a germ of analytic space at $0$.
+In this paper, thinking of this corollary, we say that $K_0$ is {\it the} Kuranishi space of $X_0$, even if, strictly speaking, it depends on $U_0$ and on $L_0$. \\ In the sequel, when we will refer to Kuranishi's Theorem, we will always refer to the version given in Theorem \ref{KurTheorem}.